Josh Price

-Josh Price (born 19 December 1998 in Hemel Hempstead) Currently competing for Team TF Sport driving an Aston Martin Vantage GT4, placing 16th in his first race and ending the season with 44.5 points good for 12th in the series.
+Josh Charlie Ronnie Price (born 19 December 1998 in Hemel Hempstead) is a British racing driver.

 Racing career

 Early career

 Price began his car racing career in 2015, joining the Renault UK Clio Cup with Team Pyro for six races.
 He remained with the team for the full season for 2016, eventually finishing 6th in points after taking his first win in the final race.

 British Touring Car Championship

 Price initially resigned for another season of the Clio Cup with Team Pyro, this time as part of Team BMR's academy.
 However, at the BTCC Media Day on 16 March, Price was announced as Team BMR's fourth BTCC driver running one of their Subaru Levorgs.
 His teammates were Jason Plato, Ashley Sutton and James Cole.

 British GT Championship

 Price was partnered with Patrick Kibble and drove for the TF Sport team run by ex-BTCC driver Tom Ferrier.
 Price and Kibble only had three points-scoring races, one of which was a third place finish at Spa-Francorchamps.